Heavy traffic expected as holidaymakers head away

 The New Zealand Transport Agency expects heavy traffic to start early today, making traffic jams likely from midday north and south of Auckland.

-For those lucky enough to be leaving Auckland after finishing work on Thursday, the NZ Transport Agency has crunched the numbers to work out exactly when the traffic will be heaviest.
+NZTA has crunched the numbers to work out exactly when the traffic will be heaviest.

-The interactive holiday journeys map shows predicted traffic flow across the Christmas / New Year period.
+The interactive holiday journeys map shows predicted traffic flow across the Christmas/New Year period.

 For Aucklanders heading south, the worst bottleneck will be around Takanini and Papakura, while northbound the heaviest traffic will be between Puhoi and Wellsford.